facebookresearch/habitat-sim/DATASETS.md

 ```
 Note that there may be more files in `<PATH TO HM3D>/minival/00800-TEEsavR23oF/` if the full HM3D dataset is downloaded.
 Most importantly, ensure that the `hm3d_annotated_*`, `*.semantic.glb`, and `*.semantic.txt` files are present.

-To load semantic annotations in habitat-sim:
+To load semantic annotations in Habitat-Sim:
 * Enable the semantic sensor
 * Set the `scene_dataset_config_file` configuration variable